Cryptographic inventory, exposure class, data lifetime, and CBOM-ready evidence.

 Our research lab evaluates quantum-safe solutions using standardized, transparent criteria — so you can trust the recommendations, not just the vendor claims.

-Explore Qtonic Quantum LabEvery engagement produces materials designed to be presented directly to the board of directors — no translation required.
+Explore QLabEvery engagement produces materials designed to be presented directly to the board of directors — no translation required.

 A one-page board summary: current exposure, risk level, and recommended action — written in plain English.

-Side-by-side comparison of your current cryptographic posture versus what federal mandates require by 2030–2035.
+Side-by-side comparison of your current cryptographic posture versus the migration planning horizon reflected in federal guidance for 2030–2035.

 A prioritized, budgeted plan with timelines — designed to be presented at the next board meeting.